-Knowledge Outstanding Exemplary Deep and detailed Good Work shows The work Only isolated No serious No attempt to Absent, work and work that is accuracy and knowledge and knowledge and general shows some instances of attempt to engage with the not submitted Understandin thoroughly originality, understanding, understanding knowledge and knowledge of attempts to engage with topic or or unacceptable g independent, demonstrating a with sophisticated with accurate understanding. the subject, engage with the topic or evidence of performance, original and comprehensive use of concepts. and well- but the the topic evidence of appropriate work of no How the insightful. knowledge. contextualized Relevant issues candidate has and/or limited appropriate knowledge or merit. student Shows wide- use of are discussed not identified appropriate knowledge. understanding. grasps the Exceptional Very clear ranging concepts/techni and the key issues knowledge.
-Penalty as a relevant understanding understanding awareness of cal terms. concepts/techni and/or has The work is also result of issues and of all issues of the issues context and an cal terms are handled seriously misconduct or concepts with all with all aspects independent Shows used, but not material deficient in academic aspects covered. approach to the awareness of always inaccurately. quantity.
-In malpractice. covered. issues. the implications appropriately. some cases, no of issues raised. real effort has Makes interesting been made to and/or original Shows some provide an connections, and independent answer. independent judgement. judgements.
+N Knowledge Outstanding Exemplary Deep and detailed Good Work shows The work Only isolated No serious No attempt to Absent, work and Understandin work that is thoroughly accuracy and originality, knowledge and understanding, knowledge and understanding general knowledge and shows some knowledge of instances of attempts to attempt to engage with engage with the topic or not submitted or unacceptable independent, with sophisticated with accurate understanding. the subject, - the topic or evidence of performance, g original and demonstrating a comprehensive use of concepts. and well- understanding. but the engage with the topic evidence of appropriate work of no How the insightful. knowledge. use of concepts. contextualized Relevant issues candidate has and/or limited appropriate knowledge or merit. student insignului. knowledge.
+Shows wide- use of are discussed not identified appropriate knowledge. understanding. ment. grasps the Exceptional Very clear concepts/techni and the key issues knowledge. knowledge. understanding.
+Penalty as a relevant understanding understanding ranging awareness of cal terms. concepts/techni and/or has knowledge.
+The work is also result of issues and of all issues of the issues context and an cal terms. cal terms are handled seriously misconduct or concepts with all with all aspects independent Shows used, but not material deficient in academic concepts aspects covered. approach to the awareness of always inaccurately. quantity.
+In malpractice. covered. covereu. issues. the implications appropriately. maccuratery. some cases, no maipractice. covered.
+155005. of issues raised. appropriately. real effort has Makes interesting 01133003101300. been made to and/or original Shows some provide an connections, and independent answer. independent judgement. dilower. judgements.
+Judgement.
+Judgements.
 Use of Exceptionally Impressive Wide-ranging and Critical use of Use of and Limited use of Work below Deficient or No evidence of Absent, work Sources impressive evidence of insightful use of sources, reference to sources with the standard no use of appropriate use not submitted response to engagement primary/secondar showing ability several sources, inconsistent for an sources.
 No of sources. or unacceptable How critically primary/secon with y sources, at least to make though referencing.
 Honours examples performance, and dary sources. primary/second some of which are comparisons summarizing degree. given or not work of no accurately ary sources. located by the between rather than Inaccurate deployed merit. the student candidate. different analysing. handling of effectively. handles the secondary sources.
 Penalty as a sources Excellent range interpretations, Based largely on result of and depth of to quote aptly secondary misconduct or reference to and to sources and academic primary sources. reference class notes. malpractice. accurately.
-Engages critically Condon Shows adequate with evidence in Good range and reading but little secondary depth of originality. sources. reference to primary sources and to relevant critical and background material.
+Engages critically Shows adequate with evidence in Good range and reading but little secondary depth of originality. sources. reference to primary sources and to relevant critical and background material.